CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk

 Finally, to improve the success of retries after backtracking, CycleVLA adopts a zero-shot test-time scaling strategy based on Minimum Bayes Risk (MBR) decoding~\cite{KumarB04}.
 Since most VLAs are trained via imitation learning~\cite{ONeillRMGPLPGMJ24, KimPKXB0RFSVKBT24, LiuWLTCWX0025}, successful behaviors tend to cluster in high-density regions of the policy output space~\cite{kwok25a, rover_dai}, which makes consensus selection over multiple samples more likely to succeed.
 Inspired by recent applications of MBR decoding in large language models (LLMs) at inference time~\cite{EikemaA22, tie_chen, YangCLB24}, we sample multiple trajectories from the VLA and select the one that minimizes expected risk under a distance metric.

-In summary, our main contributions are threefold: \begin{itemize} \labelitemi{\scalebox{0.75}{$\bullet$}} \item We introduce CycleVLA, a system that enables proactive self-correction in VLAs by combining (a) a finetuning pipeline that extends VLAs with subtask progress prediction, (b) a VLM-based failure predictor and planner that uses progress cues to decide if to transit or backtrack between subtasks, and (c) a MBR-based test-time scaling strategy that improves recovery after backtracking. \item We demonstrate that MBR decoding serves as a zero-shot test-time scaling strategy for improving the success rate of VLA policies. \item Extensive experiments on LIBERO and LIBERO-Plus simulation benchmarks show that CycleVLA improves success rates by correcting execution failures across VLAs of varying capability, surpassing the state-of-the-art $\pi_{0.5}$, and remaining effective on under-trained VLAs. \item We validate CycleVLA on a real robot, reaching a 91\% average success rate on one precise and two long-horizon manipulation tasks, and correcting $\sim$80\% of failures under stress tests with multiple manually injected perturbations. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \labelitemi{\scalebox{0.75}{$\bullet$}} \item We introduce CycleVLA, a system that enables proactive self-correction in VLAs by combining (a) a finetuning pipeline that extends VLAs with subtask progress prediction, (b) a VLM-based failure predictor and planner that uses progress cues to decide if to transit or backtrack between subtasks, and (c) an MBR-based test-time scaling strategy that improves recovery after backtracking. \item We demonstrate that MBR decoding serves as a zero-shot test-time scaling strategy for improving the success rate of VLA policies. \item Extensive experiments on LIBERO and LIBERO-Plus simulation benchmarks show that CycleVLA improves success rates by correcting execution failures across VLAs of varying capability, surpassing the state-of-the-art $\pi_{0.5}$, and remaining effective on under-trained VLAs. \item We validate CycleVLA on a real robot, reaching a 91\% average success rate on one precise and two long-horizon manipulation tasks, and correcting $\sim$80\% of failures under stress tests with multiple manually injected perturbations. \end{itemize}